The Friedrichs Operator and Circular Domains: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous referee for pointing out a subtle typo in \eqref{eqn:FSandEucVol}.
 The main part of the work reported in this article was done when the second author was a postdoctoral fellow in TIFR CAM.
-The second author would like to thank Dr. Shyam Sundar Ghoshal for partially funding his position at TIFR CAM.
+The second author would like to thank Professor Shyam Sundar Ghoshal for partially funding his position at TIFR CAM from his Inspire faculty-research grant DST/INSPIRE/04/2016/000237.

 \MR#1{ \ifhmode\unskip\spacefactor3000 \space\fi \href{http://www.ams.org/mathscinet-getitem?mr=#1}{MR#1}}

 \begin{bibdiv} \begin{biblist} \bib{awy}{article}{ author={Abouhajar, A. A.}, author={White, M. C.}, author={Young, N. J.}, title={A Schwarz lemma for a domain related to $\mu$-synthesis}, journal={J. Geom.
 Anal.}, volume={17}, date={2007}, number={4}, pages={717--750}, issn={1050-6926}, review={\MR{2365665}}, }